Phenothiazine: As an anthelminthic

 It was introduced as anthelminthic in livestock in 1940 and is considered, with thiabendazole, to be the first modern anthelminthic.
 The first instances of resistance were noted in 1961.
 Among anthelmintics, Blizzard et al. 1990 found only paraherquamide to have similar activity to phenothiazine.
 It is possible that they share the same mode of action.
 Uses for this purpose in the US are still described but it has "virtually disappeared from the market."

-In the 1940s it also was introduced as antihelminthic for humans; since it was often given to children, the drug was often sold in chocolate, leading to the popular name, "worm chocolate."
+In the 1940s it also was introduced as anthelminthic for humans; since it was often given to children, the drug was often sold in chocolate, leading to the popular name, "worm chocolate."
 Phenothiazine was superseded by other drugs in the 1950s.

 Structure and synthesis

 The central C_{4}SN ring is folded in phenothiazines.

 The compound was originally prepared by Bernthsen in 1883 via the reaction of diphenylamine with sulfur, but more recent syntheses rely on the cyclization of 2-substituted diphenyl sulfides.
 Few pharmaceutically significant phenothiazines are prepared from phenothiazine, although some of them are.

 Phenothiazines are electron donors, forming charge-transfer salts with many acceptors.